 We’ll check the AIR after the end of each financial year.
 We do this when we balance your family assistance payments.

 We’ll tell you if we can’t pay your FTB Part A supplement due to immunisation requirements.
-You may still get it if your child meets the requirements and we’re told before 30 June of the next year.
+You may still get it if your child meets the requirements before 30 June 2019.

-You must make sure your child is up to date with immunisations to meet the requirements.
+You must make sure your child is up to date with their vaccinations to meet the requirements.
 Your vaccination provider will update the AIR.

 If your child was vaccinated overseas